UK Council for Psychotherapy

 Counselling in Central London, Camden, ner Kings Cross for self-sabotage or self destructive behavior

 Addicted To Pain, Suffering We may have experienced burdens or bad things in our life and as if to prove we are bad we may attract, create bad things now.
 As if we are bad inside, we may experience self-hatred, self-loathing, self-persecution, self-disgust, self-punishment, wicked inside.
 If we don't acknowledge past pain we are likely to repeat it.
 With or without knowing it (see also Our Painbody) there may be a masochistic part of us, which believes we have to suffer, wallowing in it, sacrifice our own needs, that it is virtuous to suffer and that joy, pleasure is wrong or selfish (see also Suffering & Love).
 (This may stem from a belief inside our wounded self, who is invested in suffering, because it may have been taught that god wants us to suffer.)
 Pushing ourselves so hard we may lack compassion for us (and others).
 For some, we may be adrenaline-seeking (see also Psychotherapy For HSP - Needing Excitement, Stimulus, Overstimulating Ourselves), come alive at the thought of conflict.
 This for some can be related to chasing a feeling, so at least we can feel something, rather than nothing, numbness.
 For others the pain itself may be addictive, as if we have our own harsh taskmaster inside of ourself beating ourself up, blaming ourselves, refusing to let any good in.
-Neglecting ourselves, this part of us may be withholding, depriving.
+Neglecting ourselves, this martyr-like part of us may be withholding, depriving.
 Anxious or rageful inside we may struggle to trust.
 In relationships we may tend to attract unrequited love as part of our self-destructive tendencies.
 (See also Impending Doom, Sense Of Dread)

 One may not reach the dawn save by the path of the night.
 Kahlil Gibran